All Episodes

 Hi, Rush.

-The sad commentary is that the consumers in this country haven't demanded more out of their government and the social security system.
+The sad commentary is that the consumers in this country haven't demanded more out of their government and the Social Security system.

-You can't say it a blanket statement.
+You can't say it in a blanket statement.

 There's been plenty of innovation.

-Uh it was in New York at uh I'm having a mental block on the restaurant near Columbus Circle.
+It was in New York at, I'm having a mental block.

 This is before I discovered Patsy's.

-This is before I knew I would be allowed in Patsys.
+This is before I knew I would be allowed in Patsy's.

-They said, but you got what do you understand?
+They said, well, you got to understand.

-Back then they thought that was cutting edge.
+Back then, they thought that was cutting edge.

-Uh, you know, the that that that was cutting edge to them today.
+That was cutting edge to them today.

 That's old.

-Looks like who could have ever come up with that, but that it's just a it's a it's a track record of human progress, innovation, invention.
+But that is just a track record of human progress, innovation, invention.

-There were all kinds of things that went into improving cars, including the people who produced them seeking a competitive edge.
+There were all kinds of things that went into improving cars, including the people who produced them seeking a competitive edge and the natural desire on the part of Americans to improve them.

-Uh and uh uh but but they weren't all developed because of that.
+But they weren't all developed because of that.

-Social security, regardless, uh, you know, I may be wrong about Model Ts and colors of cars uh being black and in the 30s, but but but my overall point still holds, and that is that there hasn't been little tiny improvements in Social Security,
+Social Security, regardless, I may be wrong about Model T's and colors of cars being black in the 30s, but my overall point still holds.

-generally designed to keep it afloat as it is for years and years and years, hoping that people will forget about it and delay the disaster that's destined to happen to this program at some point down the road.
+And that is that there hasn't been little tiny improvements in Social Security, generally designed to keep it afloat as it is for years and years and years, hoping that people will forget about it and delay the disaster that's destined to happen to this program at some point down the road.

-But a drastic overhaul and modernization of this program has never ever taken place.
+But a drastic overhaul and modernization of this program has never, ever taken place.

-There hadn't been a whole lot of demand for uh improvement uh in this in this program, but boy, there have been a lot of complaints.
+There hadn't been a whole lot of demand for improvement in this program.

 I don't get enough to live on this program.